 A sofa is something that you will use every day and will be with you for a long amount of time, so factors such as lifestyle, size and shape of sofa, colour and fabric are all decisions that need to be weighed up carefully before committing.

 “A sofa is so much more than a piece of furniture,” says Gisela Lancaster, buying manager at Sofology.
 “Taking shortcuts or buying a sofa which doesn’t offer comfort and joy always makes for a bad investment."

 "Whatever your budget, spend as much as you can because aside from your mattress, it is the one piece of furniture where you spend most of your time and has to constantly withstand the rough and tumble of everyday living.”

-"My advice is to buy a sofa that you love and that not only fits the space you’re buying for now, but is one that’ll easily be able to move with you and be with you for many years to come.”
+"My advice is to buy a sofa that you love and that not only fits the space you’re buying for now but one that will easily be able to move with you and be with you for many years to come.”

 2. Not measuring up properly

-If you’re buying a new sofa to work with an existing color scheme, then you’ll need to decide whether you want the sofa to blend in and coordinate with the room’s decor, or alternatively work as an accent piece in a contrasting color.
+If you’re buying a new sofa to work with an existing colour scheme, then you’ll need to decide whether you want the sofa to blend in and coordinate with the room’s decor, or work as an accent piece in a contrasting colour.

-“The best way to avoid any mistakes or regrets is to order free fabric samples so you can see the color firsthand in your home before making your decision,” says Sarah.
+“The best way to avoid any mistakes or regrets is to order free fabric samples so you can see the colour firsthand in your home before making your decision,” says Sarah.

 4. Choosing an impractical fabric